 - Provide the inspection report to your buyers along with repair cost estimates so they can consider the cost of repairs as they put together their offer.

 Handling the repairs yourself, before listing, has a number of advantages.
 If you’re capable of performing professional-quality repairs yourself, this can save you a lot of money.
 And if you hire a contractor, you’ll be able to pick the contractor and negotiate prices.

 Even if you only put together cost estimates and include them with the inspection report, this can give buyers a ballpark idea of how much the repairs might cost, which can help inform their offer.

 In both of these situations, you’ll have quite a bit more control over things and most likely save a lot more money than if the buyer’s inspection uncovered the same problems.

 A good listing agent can help you navigate whether or not you should schedule a pre-inspection before listing and offer customized advice to help you make the right decision about your inspection timeline.
-We highly recommend working with a local real estate agent to help you effectively price and list your house.

 Frequently Asked Questions About Pre-Inspections

 Do you inspect before or after an offer?

 Most home inspections happen after a buyer makes an offer, but sellers can also order a pre-listing inspection to get a handle on any needed repairs before putting the house up for sale.
 Learn more about pre-inspections and if you should get one.